 Knowledge Deficiency Report (KDR)

 Immediately after completion of a PEXO exam, the Invigilator will provide each candidate with their Result Advice and, where appropriate, their Knowledge Deficiency Report (KDR) before they leave the exam centre.
 A KDR listing items answered incorrectly will be issued when a candidate’s result is less than 100% and more than 50%.
 If a candidate scores 50% or less in their examination, they will be referred to the entire syllabus.

-A PPL, CPL, ATPL or rating candidate who has passed the exam should retain the RA/KDR, and present it to either the Head of Operations (HOO) or Examiner conducting the flight test for the licence or rating, or both, as the individual case may be.
+A candidate, other than one for an ATPL flight test who has passed the exam should retain the RA/KDR, and present it to either the Head of Operations (HOO) or Examiner conducting the flight test for the licence or rating, or both, as the individual case may be.
 The HOO or Examiner, or both, will orally examine the candidate on the noted deficient areas of knowledge.

 The KDR for a PPL, CPL, IREX or ATPL examination is issued with the Result Advice for a completed examination and lists the syllabus items the candidate has not answered correctly.
 Each listed syllabus item comprises:

 - a text description of the item, and/or

 - a paragraph number relating to the position of the item in the aeronautical knowledge component of the syllabus, hereafter called 'item number'.
 All KDR comments for pilot theory exams are referenced to Part 61 Manual of Standards, Schedule 3 and will include the unit within Schedule 3 and the specific item number, e.g.

 - Smoking in aircraft - Part 61 MOS Unit 1.5.8 CFRC, 2.3.3 (e)

 - Takeoff and landing separation minima - Part 61 MOS Unit 1.5.1 RFRC, 2.3.1 (c)